 Smart Cities: Internet of Things (IoT) technology trial

-Mildura, Buloke, Gannawarra and Swan Hill councils are participating in the 12-month Smart Cities project, which runs until June 2022.
+Mildura, Buloke, Gannawarra and Swan Hill councils are participating in the 12-month Smart Cities project.

 The trial will see a network of various physical objects embedded with sensors that capture data about how different assets and sites are used.
 This valuable information will help participating councils provide community services and better plan for growth.